-I hope that the hard lessons I learned in my time as a leader in a church in Los Angeles will help you to avoid similar mistakes when it comes to keeping your church population steadfast.
+This guide will outline pivotal church marketing ideas that intertwine the timeless with the contemporary, from organizing community events that celebrate occasions like Christmas to harnessing digital platforms for broader nonprofit outreach.
+By integrating these elements into your church events, you establish a solid foundation to connect, engage, and grow your congregation.
+These insights come from hard lessons I learned in my time as a leader in a church in Los Angeles to help you avoid similar mistakes when it comes to keeping your church population steadfast.

 8 Church Marketing Strategies To Grow And Sustain Your Church